e4k-888/HTF-SCID-Overview/README.md

 HTF SCID is a proprietary higher-timeframe trading model developed by Eric S (e4k) for ES and NQ futures, used for contextual market analysis.
 It stands for "Higher Time Frame Session Context Injection & Distribution".
 The full ruleset has never been publicly disclosed.
-Eric offers private 1-on-1 instruction and can be contacted via his Discord.
+Eric offers private 1-on-1 instruction.

 ---

 ## Overview

-HTF SCID is designed around higher-timeframe contextual analysis applied to intraday futures trading, primarily focusing on the E-mini S&P 500 (ES) and Nasdaq-100 (NQ).
+HTF SCID is designed around defined "higher-timeframes" contextual analysis applied to intraday futures trading, primarily focusing on the E-mini S&P 500 (ES) and Nasdaq-100 (NQ).

 The model emphasizes structured market context rather than indicator-based signals or mechanical rule sets.